georgia-miller/myrepo/seurat_tutorial/seurat_tutorial.md

 # Finding differentially expressed features (cluster biomarkers)

-Seurat cna help you find markers that define clusters via differential expression.
+Seurat can help you find markers that define clusters via differential expression.

 - FindMarkers() by default it identifies positive and negative markers